kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 information.
 EvictionRequests can take a long time, and we cannot block a single request until it is done or allow polling.

-There are multiple entities (Eviction Requesters, Interceptors, eviction request controller) that need to communicate their intent to evict a pod, report on the progress of the eviction, manage the lifecycle of the eviction request, and to handle the change of ownership between requesters and between interceptors.
+There are multiple entities (Eviction Requesters, Responders, eviction request controller) that need to communicate their intent to evict a pod, report on the progress of the eviction, manage the lifecycle of the eviction request, and to handle the change of ownership between requesters and between responders.
 This is better done through a standalone API resource object.

 Alternatively, additional subresource(s) could be used to store information in the pod.
 These subresources could offer similar actions and information as the EvictionRequest.
 RBAC could be also